jethi/meow/README.md

 # meow

 meow is a CLI based markdown to html generator.
-But with a few quirks, the markdown sytanx it uses is based on gemini markdown with some extra featurs.
+But with a few quirks, the markdown sytanx it uses is based on gemini markdown with some extra features.

+Note: meow is developed on and for Linux.

 When using meow, it requires a template file which may be generated using:

 ```
 meow --generate
 ```